-Steven Bruce

-would be very kind.
-And I think actually we did right at the beginning of the crisis.
-I think we also did something with core Clapton, although whether it is still relevant.
-I'm not sure it would have been some slight changes in in guidelines.
-But that'll be very helpful.
-Thank you.
-Charles has said he takes down the top of his mask with micropore tape because that stopped his losses from steaming up.
+That would be very kind.
+And I think actually we did, right at the beginning of the crisis, I think we also did something with Core Clapton, although whether it is still relevant, I'm not sure, because there have been some slight changes in guidelines.
+But that'll be very helpful, thank you.
+Charles has said he tapes down the top of his mask with micropore tape because that stops his glasses from steaming up.

-Try that.